 Neurosurgical Anesthesiology Fellowship

-The Department of Anesthesiology works very closely with the Department of Neurological Surgery, an internationally recognized center for the surgical treatment of complex intracranial vascular disease, skull base surgery, and spine disorders, in addition to the Robert H. Lurie Comprehensive Cancer Center, the Parkinson's Disease and Movement Disorders Center, and the Northwestern University Comprehensive Epilepsy Center, which provide regional and national expertise for their respective intracranial pathologies.
+The Department of Anesthesiology works very closely with the Department of Neurological Surgery, which is internationally recognized as a center of excellence in the surgical treatment of complex intracranial and spine disorders.
+Faculty in the Department of Neurological Surgery are affiliated with various Northwestern Medicine centers that are highly regarded for their advanced clinical and research endeavors, both regionally and nationally: the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, the Parkinson's Disease & Movement Disorders Center, and the Northwestern University Comprehensive Epilepsy Center.

 Duty Hours & Call Responsibilities

 Fellows will be working solely under the supervision of the attending at times, and at other times they will have a resident working with them, which provides the fellows teaching and supervisory opportunities.
 Both residents and fellows are supervised by the attending.
 Fellows will not take call at either Ann & Robert H. Lurie Children’s Hospital of Chicago or in the neurointensive care unit.